 The results of the midterm in this course should speak for themselves.
 Although there are people who did well on the midterm, the majority of these students have taken financial math or actuarial science classes in the past.
 First time finance students who are engaged, interested and care about this course should also be able to achieve a respectable grade in this with the proper instruction.
 We are not opposed to a challenging midterm or final, but we must have the proper instruction and structure in a course that provides us with the conceptual framework to be prepared for not only this testing, but also for our future careers.

 For the sake of our success and the name Wilfrid Laurier graduates wish to uphold you must teach finance.
 Students and employers alike will no longer view our finance program with respect if we are not provided with a proper financial education.
 Enrolment will diminish if word gets out that an upper year course as crucial as Financial Management is not being taught.

-Concerned SBE Student needs your help with “Undergraduate Business Programs Director and other Relevant WLU Staff: BU 383: Inspiring Students... to Stay at Home”.
-Join Concerned and 659 supporters today.
+Yana Takarenka needs your help with “Undergraduate Business Programs Director and other Relevant WLU Staff: BU 383: Inspiring Students... to Stay at Home”.
+Join Yana and 659 supporters today.